Your members are the life force of your organization – but keeping them on board requires a lot more effort than you think!

 The first objective of a welcome plan is to make new members feel comfortable, familiar and of course welcome in your organization.
 So the first thing you should do is offer your new member a welcome package.

-Most people expect nothing more than a generic welcome email from membership organizations – so this is a great way to subvert expectations and surprise your new members!
+Most people expect nothing more than a generic welcome email from an association or club – so this is a great way to subvert expectations and surprise your new members!
 In the same way that some folks offer welcome baskets to new neighbors, you can offer discounts, gift cards or merchandise and memorabilia to your brand new members.

 Next, assign a virtual “tour guide” to each new member.
 No matter how well you design your website and social channels, these things will be completely alien to new recruits.
 The same goes for your systems, rules, and regulations.
 To keep members from feeling lost and overwhelmed at the outset, make sure they know who to turn to – whether it’s via email, phone or through a chat box, always have someone ready to answer any questions and concerns.